rizwanwalayat/waste2x-carrier-ios/README.md

-# waste2x-supplier-iOS
+# waste2x-Transit-iOS

-Repo for iOS version of Waste2X Supplier app
+Repo for iOS version of Waste2X Transit app

+To run all of the Unit Tests, press Command-U